SfEP guidelines for local group coordinators

 - editing websites

-- search and replace
+- find and replace (especially wildcards)

-- search-engine optimisation
+- search-engine optimisation (SEO)

 - data security